zerwuff/homebridge-alphaess/README.md

             "tibberThresholdSOC": 60,  // below threshold on below that tibber is triggered.
             "tibberThresholdCnts": 2,  // tibber threshold (+/-) in cents that will still enable the tibber trigger. e.g. current tibber price is 20 cents,  [18...22] cents will trigger it
-            "triggerImageFilename": "/tmp/tibber_image.png", // rendering image of alpha and tibber trigger }
+            "triggerImageFilename": "/tmp/tibber_image.png", // rendering image of alpha and tibber trigger "tibberHomeId": // tibber home Id, or if none the first one is used.
+        }
     ],